mukulmhaskey/3C391-REANA-Storage4PUNCH/README.md

 #create a new workflow
 reana-client create -n myanalysis export REANA_WORKON=myanalysis
-# upload input codes and workflow to the workspace (dont forget to modify the davix files with the suitable user provided filepath)
+# update and upload input codes and workflow to the workspace
 reana-client upload
 # start computational workflow
 reana-client start

-# After completion check the results in storage4punch or download the files on local computer
+# After completion check the results in storage4punch or download the files on the local computer
 ```

 For more examples, please refer to the [Documentation](https://example.com)